-I.1 Membership shall start from the date of receipt of the initial membership subscription and continue for the number of years for which the subscription has been paid.

-I.2 Membership subscriptions are not normally refundable.

-I.3 Members shall be considered to be fully paid-up until the end of the month of expiry.
-Membership shall be considered to have lapsed if not renewed within a further two months.

-I.4 The Party may refuse or rescind an application for membership if the National Executive Committee considers that the application does not fulfil the criteria for membership as set out in the Party Constitution.

-I.5 The Party Secretary has the right to suspend or expel members who clearly bring the Party into disrepute by association with or membership of an organisation, membership of which the NEC has declared to be incompatible with membership of the Party.
+- I.1 Membership shall start from the date of receipt of the initial membership subscription and continue for the number of years for which the subscription has been paid. - I.2 Membership subscriptions are not normally refundable. - I.3 Members shall be considered to be fully paid-up until the end of the month of expiry. - I.4 The Party may refuse or rescind an application for membership if the National Executive Committee considers that the application does not fulfil the criteria for membership as set out in the Party Constitution. - I.5 The Party Secretary has the right to suspend or expel members who clearly bring the Party into disrepute by association with or membership of an organisation, membership of which the NEC has declared to be incompatible with membership of the Party or establish a group in opposition to an official UKIP group. - I.6 Membership is not available to anyone who is or has previously been a member of the British National Party, the National Front, the UK First party, the English Defence

-I.6 Membership is not available to anyone who is or has previously been a member of the British National Party, the National Front, the UK First party, the English Defence League, the British Freedom Party and the Britain First Party (or any other parties or organisations later added to the proscribed list).
+League, the British Freedom Party, British People's Party and the Britain First Party (or any other parties or organisations later added to the proscribed list).
 Any applications made from people who are or have been members of these organisations will be refused, and any subscriptions collected will be refunded.
 By making an application for membership, the applicant certifies that he is not and has never been a member of either of these parties.

-I.7 Any action under paragraph I.5 shall be confirmed by the NEC at the earliest opportunity.

-I.8 A member shall be classed as 'in good standing' if at any given moment their subscriptions are up to date, they are not subject to any suspension or exclusion either from elected office or from standing as a candidate of any sort in any election, and they are not subject to any form of suspension or restriction as to their membership of the Party.

-I.9 Any member who fails to maintain their subscriptions may have their membership revoked immediately, although a three months grace period may also be offered by the Party on a discretionary basis.
+- I.7 Any action under paragraph I.5 shall be confirmed by the NEC at the earliest opportunity. - I.8 A member shall be classed as 'in good standing' if at any given moment their subscriptions are up to date, they are not subject to any suspension or exclusion either from elected office or from standing as a candidate of any sort in any election, and they are not subject to any form of suspension or restriction as to their membership of the Party. - I.9 Any member who fails to maintain their subscriptions may have their membership revoked immediately, although a three months grace period may also be offered by the Party on a discretionary basis.
 Following the expiration of a membership, an ex-member's payment of a membership subscription shall be considered to be a fresh application for membership.